The Decalogue of a Ukrainian Nationalist

-The Decalogue of a Ukrainian Nationalist, also known as The Ten Commandments of the Ukrainian Nationalists, was a brochure put together by Stepan Lenkavskyi in 1929, the creation of which was largely influenced by the contemporary doctrines of Ukrainian nationalism.
-The motto of the Decalogue was authored by Dmytro Dontsov.
+The Decalogue of a Ukrainian Nationalist, also known as The Ten Commandments of the Ukrainian Nationalists, was the OUN's statement of principles, written by one of the founding members, Stepan Lenkavskyi, and first published as an insert in the underground newspaper Surma in 1929.
+The creation of the Decalogue was largely influenced by the contemporary doctrines of Ukrainian nationalism.
+The motto of the Decalogue was authored by Roman Tchaikovsky.